andrewh0/tech-talks/README.md

 Tech Talks is a place to discover and watch conference talks about web development.
 So far, I've collected about 3,700 talks from a number of JavaScript conferences since 2017 by looking up their associated conference playlists on YouTube.

 This is a work-in-progress, but I'd thought I'd build in public and share what I have right now.
-Others have built similar apps as well (check out [Related Projects](#related-projects) below).
+Others have built similar apps as well; be sure to check out [Related Projects](#related-projects) below.

-In the future, I'd love to be able to surface interesting content from lesser-known speakers and conferences.

 ## Setup and Development